ori-sky/polar-space/index.md

 <h2>Who are you? </h2>
 Two people that got bored of not having the exact game they wanted to play one day.
 We've also brought some friends along for the ride!
 <h2>What are you doing?</h2>
-Writing and designing a Multiplayer 3D Space Shooter inspired by the likes of
+Writing and designing a Multiplayer 3D Space Shooter inspired by the likes of [Doom](https://en.wikipedia.org/wiki/Doom_(franchise)), [Quake](https://en.wikipedia.org/wiki/Quake_(series)), [Team Fortress 2](https://en.wikipedia.org/wiki/Team_Fortress_2),
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjY2MzU1NjI2LC02MDI2MTI3MDcsLTE5Nj
+eyJoaXN0b3J5IjpbLTYzNTY4NjUyNiwtNjAyNjEyNzA3LC0xOT
-AyNzIzMTYsLTEyMDI4NjE1MDcsLTI0NTMyMjk0NCw0MzEyODEw
+YwMjcyMzE2LC0xMjAyODYxNTA3LC0yNDUzMjI5NDQsNDMxMjgx
-MDJdfQ==
+MDAyXX0=
 -->